This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 1) CREATE AN ACCOUNT Enter your contact info & pick-up location or delivery option – this can be adjusted later.
 Here is a map of the current pick-up locations: Brines Farm and Slow Farm.

-Brines Farm: Saturday 9am-5pm (self-serve porch), 6384 Walsh Rd., Whitmore Lake, MI 48189.
+Brines Farm: Saturdays 9am-5pm (self-serve porch), 6384 Walsh Rd., Whitmore Lake, MI 48189.
 OR

-Slow Farm: Saturday 9am-12pm (no-contact pickup, items placed in your car), 4700 Whitmore Lake Rd., Ann Arbor, MI 48105
+Slow Farm: Saturdays, 9am-12pm (no-contact pickup, items placed in your car), 4700 Whitmore Lake Rd., Ann Arbor, MI 48105

 - Double check the pickup location noted on your receipt/invoice – and remember it for Saturday.